psychemedia/finn-resources/src/includes/trans_ossianic_o_looney.md

 Shedding blood in great abundance.
 Coming closely out of my wounds.

-The daughter of the " King of the Living" came
+The daughter of the "King of the Living" came
 In truth to relieve myself;
 She put balm and balsam, in my wounds,
 And I was whole after her.